mahdiislam79/BraTS_METS_2026/README.md

 ## Model Weights

 Trained model checkpoints are not included in this repository due to size.
-[Add a link here if/when weights are published to Zenodo, Hugging Face, or a Synapse Docker repository, e.g. `docker.synapse.org/syn75814152/bratsmets-ensemble:v1`.]
+We could provide them if requested.

 ---